-For a delicious, dramatic looking Olivada Appetizer (pictured above), just spread a little olivada on a thin slice of a fresh baguette, top with a sliver of mozzarella or another soft, mellow cheese and a few bits of pimento or roasted pepper that's been patted dry.
+For a delicious, dramatic looking Olivada Appetizer (pictured below), just spread a little olivada on a thin slice of a fresh baguette, top with a sliver of mozzarella or another soft, mellow cheese and a few bits of pimento or roasted pepper that's been patted dry.

 This has been a "signature appetizer" for so many years!
 It's slightly fussy and must be assembled at the last minute so I use it only for small groups.